Need to know

 - It pays to do your research before jumping on a discounted machine

 Making a big new purchase can be exciting, but most of us don't really enjoy handing over a hefty chunk of cash for a humdrum appliance like a washing machine.
-While you may be planning to simply grab a heavily discounted model and hope for the best, it's worth doing your research first.
+While you may be planning to grab a heavily discounted model in the sales and hope for the best, it's worth doing your research first.

 We've tested plenty of expensive washers that won't do a good job at cleaning your clothes, and cheap machines that are so inefficient they actually end up costing a fortune.